-How to Post to Instagram from your Computer.
+How to Post to Instagram From Your Computer.

 Officially, Instagram hasn’t added a simple upload option or a tool to do so, you will still need to use a workaround.
-The good news is the workaround is super simple once you learn how to use it, follow closely below as we show you what you need to do.
+The good news is the workaround is super simple once you learn how to use it, so follow closely as we show you what you need to do.

 First up, open Google Chrome and head on over to the Instagram website, from either your computer or your laptop.
 Next sign into your Instagram account.
 The steps so far have always been available so nothing is new just yet.
 Now open the Developer Tools for the Instagram website.

 To do this press CTRL+Shift+I together, the same as you would if you were using Ctrl+Alt+Del to open the Windows Task Manager.
-Once you have the Dev Tools open you can use the awesome tool that allows you to view websites in their mobile versions.
+Once you have the Dev Tools open, you can use the awesome tool that allows you to view websites in their mobile versions.
 (If the website has a mobile version of course)

 When you have clicked the icon which looks like a mobile phone with a tablet next to it, you will be able to select the mobile device you wish the page to display like from the Responsive Tab.
 Selecting one of the iPhone models is best.

 Note: Once that is done, make sure you keep the Dev Tool options open or the page will revert back to normal and you will lose the mobile features.